-NOTICE OF INTENT TO ACT UPON A REGULATION

-Notice of Hearing for the Permanent Amendment of Regulations of the Personnel Commission
+NOTICE OF INTENT TO ACT UPON A REGULATION Notice of Hearing for the Adoption, Amendment or Repeal of Regulations of the Personnel Commission

-The Personnel Commission will hold a public hearing at 9:00 a.m. on September 24, 2021, at the Nevada State Library and Archives Building, Room 110, 100 N. Stewart Street, Carson City, Nevada with videoconferencing to the Grant Sawyer Building, Room 1400, 555 E. Washington Avenue, Las Vegas, Nevada.
+The Personnel Commission will hold a public hearing at 9:00 a.m. on June 24, 2022, at the Nevada State Library and Archives Building, Room 110, 100 N. Stewart Street, Carson City, Nevada with videoconferencing to the Grant Sawyer Building, Room 1400, 555 E. Washington Avenue, Las Vegas, Nevada.
 The purpose of the hearing is to receive comments from all interested persons regarding the amendment of regulations that pertain to Chapter 284 of the Nevada Administrative Code.